rockwellwindsor/SD-CARND-P4-Advanced-Lane-Finding/README.md

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 ---
-### Objective

-The main objective of this project is to write a software pipeline to identify the lane boundaries in a video.
-With the main output or product being the creation of a detailed writeup of the project.
+**Advanced Lane Finding Project**

-Steps of this project are the following:
+The goals / steps of this project are the following:

-* 1) Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
+* Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
-* 2) Apply a distortion correction to raw images.
+* Apply a distortion correction to raw images.
-* 3) Use color transforms, gradients, etc., to create a thresholded binary image.
+* Use color transforms, gradients, etc., to create a thresholded binary image.
-* 4) Apply a perspective transform to rectify binary image ("birds-eye view").
+* Apply a perspective transform to rectify binary image ("birds-eye view").
-* 5) Detect lane pixels and fit to find the lane boundary.
+* Detect lane pixels and fit to find the lane boundary.
-* 6) Determine the curvature of the lane and vehicle position with respect to center.
+* Determine the curvature of the lane and vehicle position with respect to center.
-* 7) Warp the detected lane boundaries back onto the original image.
+* Warp the detected lane boundaries back onto the original image.
-* 8) Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.
+* Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

 ### Steps
 ---